k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 <p><h5><strong>k2fabric start</strong></p>
 </td>
 <td width="600">
 <p>Start the Fabric node.
-When starting Fabric node, you will receive notifications if you have some local files that are in conflict with the installed release (private files) Note that you need to run start the seeds nodes before starting other Fabric nodes of the Fabric cluster.</p>
+When starting Fabric node, you will receive notifications if you have some local files that are in conflict with the installed release (private files).
+Note that you need to start the seed nodes before starting other Fabric nodes of the Fabric cluster.</p>
 </td>
 </tr>
 <tr>